maxinebaghdadi/Wine-Predictions/index.md

 ### Implementing Term Frequency times Inverse Document Frequency (TF-IDF):

-Reduced the weightage of more common words like (the, is, an etc.) which occurs in all document.
+Reduced the weightage of more common words like (the, is, an etc.) which occurs in all documents.

 ```markdown
 tfidf_transformer = TfidfTransformer()